 Day 1 – Into the Wild

-We have a scenic days cruise today down Clarence Strait to our final anchorage and one last dinner to celebrate adventures shared and new friends made.
-There are some good fishing spots along the way and wildlife rich Behm Canal is another place to watch for the tell tale spouts of Humpback and Orca Whales.
+We have a scenic days cruise today along the northern shore of Kupreanof Island, detouring for wildlife in between, to our final anchorage and one last dinner to celebrate adventures shared and new friends made.

-Day 8 – Cruise to Ketchikan and disembark
+Day 8 – Return to Petersburg and disembark

-Its the final morning and a short 2 hour cruise into Ketchikan where we aim to be docked (after breakfast) by approximately 10am.
+Its the final morning and a cruise back to Petersburg where we aim to be docked (after breakfast) by 11am.